X-XENDROME-X/GenPulse/README.md

 # GenPulse: Crafting Secure Passwords Effortlessly! 🔒✨

-GenPulse isn't just another password generator – it's your personal fortress builder in the digital realm!
+GenPulse is a Chrome extension built with HTML5, CSS3, and JavaScript, showcasing skills in front-end development, UI/UX design, and browser extension creation.
 This Chrome extension showcases a symphony of front-end wizardry and security prowess.

 ## 🛠️ Tech Arsenal
 - HTML5 | CSS3 | JavaScript (ES6+) | Chrome Extension API